Smithfield Sewer Project

 UPDATES AS OF MAY 2022

-The Jefferson County Water and Sewer District’s Smithfield Sewage Treatment Plant and Pump Station Rehabilitation Project is getting ready for construction, and will be starting in the summer of 2022.
+The Jefferson County Water and Sewer District’s Smithfield Sewage Treatment Plant and Pump Station Rehabilitation Project has been fully funded through local support, the USDA-RD, and the Army Corps of Engineers.
+It is getting ready for construction, and will be starting in the summer of 2022.

 UPDATES AS OF APRIL 2020